dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 There is a dataset of **Historical Tropical Storm Tracks** available [here](https://hifld-geoplatform.opendata.arcgis.com/datasets/geoplatform::historical-tropical-storm-tracks).

 The data requires some preparation.
 It is stored as a set of records of line segments representing 6-hour long sections of storm tracks.
-We want to model the data with a single record for each storm, with a line geometry showing the entire track and the start and end time for the track.
+To provide simpler querying we will model the data using a single record for each storm, with a line geometry showing the entire track and attributes for the start and end time for the track.

 The data is provided in Shapefile format.
 As expected for a worldwide dataset, it is in the WGS84 geodetic coordinate system (lat/long).